When AWGN-based Denoiser Meets Real Noises: Related Work

 \section{Related Work}

 \textbf{Discriminative Learning based Denoiser.} Denoising methods based on CNNs have achieved impressive performance on removing synthetic Gaussian noise.
-Burger \etal \cite{burger2012image} proposed to apply multi-layer perceptron (MLP) to denoising task.
-In \cite{chen2017trainable}, Chen \etal proposed a trainable nonlinear reaction diffusion (TNRD) model for Gaussian noise removal at different level.
-MLP and TNRD are high-performance non-blind Gaussian denoising models that are comparable with BM3D \cite{dabov2008image}.
-DnCNN \cite{zhang2017beyond} was the first to propose a blind Gaussian denoising network using deep CNNs.
+Burger et al. ~\cite{burger2012image} proposed to apply multi-layer perceptron (MLP) to denoising task.
+In ~\cite{chen2017trainable}, Chen et al. proposed a trainable nonlinear reaction diffusion (TNRD) model for Gaussian noise removal at different level.
+DnCNN ~\cite{zhang2017beyond} was the first to propose a blind Gaussian denoising network using deep CNNs.
 It demonstrated the effectiveness of residual learning and batch normalization.
-More network structures like dilated convolution \cite{zhang2017learning, yu2015multi}, autoencoder with skip connection \cite{mao2016image}, ResNet \cite{ren2018dn}, recursively branched deconvolutional network (RBDN) \cite{santhanam2017generalized} were proposed to either enlarge the receptive field or balance the efficiency.
+More network structures like dilated convolution ~\cite{zhang2017learning}, autoencoder with skip connection ~\cite{mao2016image}, ResNet ~\cite{ren2018dn}, recursively branched deconvolutional network (RBDN) ~\cite{santhanam2017generalized} were proposed to either enlarge the receptive field or balance the efficiency.
 Recently some interests are put into combining image denoising with high-level vision tasks like classification and segmentation.
-Liu \etal \cite{liu2017image, liu2018connecting} applied segmentation to enhance the denoising performance on different regions.
-Similar class-aware work were developed in \cite{niknejad2017class, remez2018class}.
+Liu et al. ~\cite{liu2017image} applied segmentation to enhance the denoising performance on different regions.
+Similar class-aware work were developed in ~\cite{niknejad2017class}.
 Due to domain-specific training and deficient realistic noise data, those deep models are not robust enough on realistic noises.
-In recently proposed FFDNet \cite{zhang2018ffdnet}, the author proposed a non-blind denoising by concatenating the noise level as a map to the noisy image.
+In recently proposed FFDNet ~\cite{zhang2018ffdnet}, the author proposed a non-blind denoising by concatenating the noise level as a map to the noisy image.
 By manually adjusting noise level to a higher value, FFDNet demonstrates a spatial-invariant denoising on realistic noises with over-smoothed details.